jsxadmin/admin/readme.txt

- git is  a  version controller system git is free software.
+ git is  a asdasd version controller system git is free software.